 Introduction to Criminal Justice (CCJS 100, 3 Credits)

 (Fulfills the general education requirement in behavioral and social sciences.)
-An introduction to the three primary components of the Criminal Justice system (i.e., law enforcement, courts, and corrections).
-The objective is to identify the components of the system, the practitioners within the system, the importance of research in the field of Criminal Justice, the major theoretical tenets of criminal behavior, community relations and the impact of criminal behavior, and the role of practitioners in policy formation and implementation.
+An introduction to the three primary components of the criminal justice system: law enforcement, courts, and corrections.
+The objective is to identify the components of the system, the practitioners within the system and their role in policy formation and implementation, and the major theoretical tenets of criminal behavior.
+Topics include community relations, the impact of criminal behavior, and the importance of research in the field of criminal justice.

 Introduction to Investigative Forensics (CCJS 101, 3 Credits)

 A survey of the practical applications of forensic science.
 The aim is to learn to apply the scientific method to forensic evidence and distinguish between reality and popular misperceptions of the roles and importance of forensic science and its practitioners.
 Discussion covers the "CSI effect," the scientific method as it applies to forensic evidence, ethical practices, and legal aspects of the field.
 Topics include the definition of forensic science and how it has evolved, disciplines within the field, ethical codes, and case law.

 Introduction to Criminology (CCJS 105, 3 Credits)